Camp Procedures & Policies

 To access the camp’s wireless, you will need a password, which you can get from the Misrad staff.
 You may not share this password with hanichim for any reason.
 Hanichim are never allowed to access the internet unless supervised by tzevet for a camp program approved by one’s supervisor.

 Insurance and safety policies prevent the use of personal vehicles on camp grounds at any time without permission from the CEO or Director of Finance & Operations.
 All personal vehicles must be registered with the Misrad and can only be parked in designated areas.

 At no time are hanichim allowed in staff cars.

 Cars may not be driven through camp.
-No cars are allowed to be driven into camp past the Misrad (Main Office) without the direct permission of the CEO, Assistant Directors, Director of Operations & Finance, or the Director of Camper Care.
+No cars are allowed to be driven into camp past the Misrad (Main Office) without the direct permission of the CEO, Co-Directors, Director of Operations & Finance, or the Director of Camper Care.

 Camp Ramah’s auto insurance does not cover tzevet vehicles for any occurrences.

 The speed limit in camp for all vehicles is 5 mph.
 Camp vehicles (vans, cars, maintenance vehicles) are for in-camp use only by those staff trained and designated to operate them.

 Tzevet and hanichim must wear seat belts in passenger vehicles when they are provided.

 Madrichim are not permitted to have bicycles at camp.
 Mumchim who do not live in a tzrif may only have a bicycle with special permission from a senior staff member.
 It is the tzevet’s responsibility to carefully observe all the rules of bicycle safety.
 Tzevet must always ride at a slow, safe speed — it is very easy for someone to get hurt by a speeding bike.
 Hanichim are never allowed to ride a staff member’s bicycle.
 Tzevet MUST wear a helmet at all times when riding a bike at camp.